haxamxam/Swinbot_MLChatBot/README.md

 python app.py
 ```

-Run the application as a Flask file
+Run the application as a Flask application.
+If you use the Flask executable to start your server, you can use the script below to change the default from 127.0.0.1 and open it up to non local connections.

 ```
-flask app.py
+flask run --host=0.0.0.0

 ```
 Upon successful execution of the code the chatbot will be deployed to a local host at: